 Both hepatitis A and E considered mild infections that will resolve within a few weeks.
 No treatment advised for normal healthy people.
 Pregnant and those with chronic liver diseases should consult their physician.
 Avoid self-medication, especially Paracetamol and drugs to control vomiting.

-Vaccines for Hepatitis A available and very effective even in single-dose but for added immunity, two shots recommended.
+Vaccines for Hepatitis A available and very effective even in single-dose but for added immunity and two shots recommended.
 A vaccine for hepatitis E licensed for use in China but not available elsewhere yet.